New Strand Shopping Centre: Opening

 The precinct was designed by T. P. Bennett with attention to detail that made "clear that it is a showpiece of a self-confident town".
 Over the main entrance was a ridged tent-like roof which was described as being among Bootle's "most prominent landmarks", while the entrance hall was compared to being like the entrance of "a ballroom or opera house".
 Many of the new shops had previously held premises on Stanley Road and proudly proclaimed in the window of their former premises that "we have moved to the New Strand".
 On opening day, there were over 60 shops open, among them larger stores that may have otherwise not come to Bootle without the lure of the new shopping centre.
+Among the original opening stores were TJ Hughes, which occupied a retail space of around 14,000 square feet across three floors.

 Operation

 The centre received a significant revamp in 1988, which included a roof over the lower palatine, a pram ramp and an extension to the balcony for residential tenants.
 Support for the balcony extension was mixed, with around as many in opposition as there were in support.
-The planning committee by councilors in October 1987 approved the plans having previous rejected an earlier application by Ravenseft Properties Limited in August 1987 on the grounds that the plans would be "detrimental to the visual amenity of the Palatine residents".
+The planning committee by councillors in October 1987 approved the plans having previous rejected an earlier application by Ravenseft Properties Limited in August 1987 on the grounds that the plans would be "detrimental to the visual amenity of the Palatine residents".
 Many shopkeepers petitioned in favour of the plans, noting that the redevelopment proposal would modernise the centre, making it more attractive and offering protection to shoppers during bad weather.
-The refurbishment was overseen by the manager Peter Williams, who oversaw a transition into something "approximating the American mall, with the primary objectives being to "create an ambience of comfort and security", with aluminum planking covering the concrete walls and Italian ceramic tiles and granite replacing the old flooring.
+The refurbishment was overseen by the manager Peter Williams, who oversaw a transition into something "approximating the American mall, with the primary objectives being to "create an ambience of comfort and security", with aluminium planking covering the concrete walls and Italian ceramic tiles and granite replacing the old flooring.
 The relaunch of the centre came in autumn 1989, with live entertainment and performances as part of a "Grand Opening Extravaganza".
 By this time, there were 114 shops in the centre, of which the anchor stores were Marks & Spencer, TJ Hughes and Woolworths.
-Footfall was estimated at around 120,000 a week.
+Footfall was estimated at 120,000 a week.

-Bulger kidnapping

-On Friday 12 February 1993, the New Strand Shopping Centre came to significant attention within CCTV footage when two-year-old James Bulger was abducted from a shopping centre and murdered on a nearby railway line by two 10-year-old minors, Jon Venables and Robert Thompson.
-They were charged of two crimes on 20 February.
-Nine months later on 24 November, they were found guilty, becoming the youngest convicted murderers in modern British history.